Iowa free child care assistance.

 When selecting a caretaker, the provider you select must be at least 18 years old.
 They can’t be a guardian or parent of your child.
 The provider must meet certain requirements and they need to meet health and safety standards put into place by the state of Iowa.
 They also need to agree to allow you to visit your child when in care.
 If you are having difficulty in selecting or provider or if you are struggling in finding good child care close to your home or workplace, feel free to ask your Child Care Assistance worker for help.
 They can help people select an individual or business to provide this service.

 To apply or learn more, stop by any Department of Human Services (DHS) office in your county.
 Or dial 866-448-4605.
 This is the number for the Centralized Child Care Assistance Eligibility Unit and they have staff that can answer questions.
-They also process applications, handle payments, deal with renewals, and really oversee the entire program.
+They also process applications for free or low cost day care, handle payments, deal with renewals, and really oversee the entire program.